hltcoe/sandle/README.md

 ### Authentication

-By default, the openai-adapter service will generate a random API key every time it starts up.
+By default, the openai-wrapper service will generate a random API key every time it starts up.
 This API key will be logged to the console.
 You can also specify your own (base-64–encoded) API key by passing the `--auth-token` argument on the command line.